safegit: Decentralised Git on SAFE Network

 Accept a Pull Request from someone else

-To accept a pull request means pulling a branch from a repo that has been published to a remote on SAFE and is accessible as a web mount.
+To accept a pull request means pulling a branch from a repo that has been published to SAFE Network using

-We now have the changes on branch 'pr-readme-changes' which we can checkout, test and merge.
+We now have the changes on branch 'pr-readme-changes' which we can review and decide whether to merge into master.